-- 2. CM504 Practice of Ministry - 3.
+- 1. Either BI501 Biblical Interpretation or BI520 New Testament Survey - 2.
+CM504 Practice of Ministry - 3.
 CM508 Church Planting and Development - 4.
 CM510 Polity of Grace Communion International - 5.
 TH503 The Holy Spirit, the Church, and Last Things - 6.
 Either a second Bible course or a second theology course - 7.
 An elective appropriate to the area of focus - a.
 For the worship focus, CM513 Trinitarian Worship - b.
 For the discipleship focus, either CM506 Trinitarian Youth Ministry or CM512 Small Group Bible Study Leadership - c.
 For the witness track, either CM501 Foundations of Christian Ministry (formerly known as Pastoral Leadership) or another applicable future elective